If you have PCOS you know that it can feel like it’s impossible to lose weight.

 - Infertility (other hormones contribute as well)

-These symptoms generally result from overstimulation of estrogen receptors on specific target tissues in your body.
+These symptoms generally result from the overstimulation of estrogen receptors on specific target tissues in your body.

 Some women with PCOS have “normal” estrogen levels but still display many of the symptoms above.